 The CARES Act allowed employers, including the State, to defer the deposit and payment of the employer's share of Social Security taxes through December 2020, and for the deferral to be repaid, interest free, in two equal installments no later than December 31, 2022.
-The Executive and the Judiciary deferred \$556 million and \$69 million, respectively, in 2020.
-The first installment of the Executive's deferment was paid in November 2021, with the second repayment remitted in March 2022.
-The Judiciary's deferment was repaid in full in June 2021.
+The Executive and the Judiciary have repaid the interest-free loan in full.
+SUNY is expected to remit its final repayment of \$24 million by December 2022.